Working with an Affiliate program is the fastest and most efficient way to ensure an increase in revenue for your digital products.

 Keep in mind that commissions can vary drastically depending on the product.
 Working with too small percentages is inadvisable.
 That will make your product unappealing to Affiliates!
 They are important partners for your business and they need to get worthy working conditions.
 Therefore, only choose small commission percentages if your product is already sales champion!

 On the other hand, offering commissions that are too high may end up affecting your revenues.
 There are no questions as to how valuable Affiliates referrals are, but it’s also fair for you to get a good share.
 For that reason, offering more than 65% in commission requires a thorough study of sales strategies, with all due calculations, so that the Producer doesn’t feel like he is losing money.

 The ideal situation, therefore, is having common sense and setting an appropriate commission for you and your Affiliates!
 Offer at least 30% to get their attention.
 Consider the possibility of offering a bit over that, reaching up to 50%.
-Be aware that the bigger the number of Affiliates, the bigger your sales will be.
-Anyway, there is no magic formula for a pre-defined percentage.
+Be aware that the bigger the number of Affiliates you attract, the bigger potential for sales you will have.
+Anyway, there is no magic formula for a predefined percentage.
 Each case is unique!
 Start out with a secure margin and analyze the conversion number.
 In no time it’ll be possible to check out precisely what is the ideal commission for your business.
 So, roll up your sleeves and good sales!

 If there are any further questions about this matter, please contact our Support.
 We are ready to help you!